Transversal Clifford and T-gate codes of short length and high distance: Classes of -gate codes

 Thus, $E_0(C^\perp)$ inherits the divisibility and self-orthogonality of $C_\textrm{sd}$.
 These properties are preserved under the removal of the $0$ column.
-Thus, we conclude that $C^\perp$ is also doubly even and weakly self-dual. \end{proof}
+Thus, we conclude that $C^\perp$ is also $\Delta$-divisible and weakly self-dual. \end{proof}

 The preceding lemma can be used to construct a valid quantum code using the procedure described before (Figure \ref{fig:selfdual-to-css}).
-The resulting CSS code is doubly even and weakly self-dual.
-Now, it is a property of the CSS code that its distance is at least as large as the distance of the classical code $C$~\cite{daniel_gottesman_surviving_2024}.
-Since $C$ is obtained by puncturing one column of a distance $d$ code, the distance of $C$ is at least $d-1$.
+Using a DE classical code $C_{\textrm{sd}}$ results in a DE weakly self-dual CSS code.
+Now, it is a property of every CSS code that its distance is at least as large as the minimum of the dual distances of the classical codes that define its $\texttt{X}$ and \Z-stabilizers~\cite{daniel_gottesman_surviving_2024}.
+So the distance of the constructed CSS code is at least as large as that of the punctured code $C$ with distance $d-1$.
 Hence, the constructed CSS code has distance $\geq d-1$.